jmfernandes/robin_stocks/README.rst

 Introduction
 ========================
-This library aims to create simple to use functions to interact with the Robinhood API.
+This library aims to create functions to interact with the Robinhood API, which are simple to use, easy to understand, and easy to modify the source code.
 This is a pure python interface and it requires Python3.
-The purpose of this library is to allow people to make their own robo-investors or to view stock information in real time.
+The purpose of this library is to allow people to make their own robo-investors or to view information on stocks, options, and crypto-currencies in real time.

 To join our Slack channel where you can discuss trading and coding, click the link https://join.slack.com/t/robin-stocks/shared_invite/enQtNjE1MzY4NDY0MzkwLTI0YmVmZDVhZTQzYTdjMGZlYjM2YzQ2ODIwNDk3ZjA5ZDQ0ZWYzNjQyMzY0MmQ5ZWE2YjljODk3YjgwZTQyYmQ